 by Frank ZickertSeptember 15, 2025

-Variational Quantum Machine Learning algorithms are the defining approach of the era of Noisy Intermediate-Scale Quantum refers to the current generation of quantum devices that have enough qubits to run non-trivial algorithms but are still small and error-prone, limiting their reliability and scalability. medium-sized quantum computers.
+Variational Quantum Machine Learning algorithms are the defining approach of the era of Noisy Intermediate-Scale Quantum refers to the current generation of quantum devices that have enough qubits to run non-trivial algorithms but are still small and error-prone, limiting their reliability and scalability.
+Learn more about Noisy Intermediate-Scale Quantum medium-sized quantum computers.

 At the highest level, a variational quantum algorithm contains a simple feedback loop: